tkargioglu/NEMSUITE/README.md

 # NEMSUITE
 A Software Tool for Analyzing Nanoelectromechanical Sensing Systems

+based on MATLAB/Simulink

 Coming soon...

-Will be presented in NMC2022 nmc2022.org
+Will be presented in 18th International Workshop on Nanomechanical sensing (NMC2022 nmc2022.org).